In this article:

 Autumn is a real transition phase for dogs

 Not only does the weather change β the dog's body also adjusts.
-The summer coat gives way to a thicker winter coat, the immune system adapts, and the days get shorter.
+The summer coat gives way to a thicker winter coat, the immune system adapts, the days get shorter.
 Understanding this helps you provide better support.

 π Coat care in autumn